ian-wheeler/meriplex-obsidian-vault/deliverables/20240529-MS-License-Process-UAT.md

 - [x] Ensure that attaching a document with the quantity change submission posts the document as an attachment on the ticket.
 - [x] Confirm that products and the quantity to add are attached to the ticket with matching details.
 - [x] Check that submitting the quantity change produces a log record on `[cwwebapp_meriplex_log].[dbo].[AGR_Change_Qty_Log]` on the `[IAHVMPRODRP01]` server.
-- [ ] Verify that changing the ticket status to closed in ConnectWise reflects the quantity change on the default agreement for the company being tested.
+- [x] Verify that changing the ticket status to closed in ConnectWise reflects the quantity change on the default agreement for the company being tested.

 ## Requirements

 - **Functional Requirements:**
-    - [ ] Only Microsoft License products allow the user to change quantities.
+    - [x] Only Microsoft License products allow the user to change quantities.
-    - [ ] Submitting the quantity change should produce a ticket.
+    - [x] Submitting the quantity change should produce a ticket.
-    - [ ] Attaching a document with the quantity change submission should post the document as an attachment on the ticket.
+    - [x] Attaching a document with the quantity change submission should post the document as an attachment on the ticket.
-    - [ ] Products and the quantity to add should be attached to the ticket with matching details selected in the tool.
+    - [x] Products and the quantity to add should be attached to the ticket with matching details selected in the tool.
-    - [ ] Submitting the quantity change should produce a log record on `[cwwebapp_meriplex_log].[dbo].[AGR_Change_Qty_Log]` on the `[IAHVMPRODRP01]` server.
+    - [x] Submitting the quantity change should produce a log record on `[cwwebapp_meriplex_log].[dbo].[AGR_Change_Qty_Log]` on the `[IAHVMPRODRP01]` server.
-    - [ ] Changing the ticket status to closed in ConnectWise should reflect the quantity change on the default agreement for the company being tested.
+    - [x] Changing the ticket status to closed in ConnectWise should reflect the quantity change on the default agreement for the company being tested.

 - **Non-functional Requirements:**
     - [ ] High reliability and accuracy in processing requests.
-    - [ ] Secure handling of sensitive contract data.
+    - [x] Secure handling of sensitive contract data.
-    - [ ] Compatibility with existing systems and processes.
+    - [x] Compatibility with existing systems and processes.

 ## Deliverables

 - [ ] Detailed report on the testing results and any issues encountered.
-- [ ] Confirmation of successful completion of all test cases.
+- [x] Confirmation of successful completion of all test cases.
 - [ ] Recommendations for any further actions or improvements needed before going live.

 ## Milestones

-1. [ ]  **Milestone 1:** Initial setup and preparation for testing [Insert Date]
+1. [ ]  **Milestone 1:** Initial setup and preparation for testing [2024-05-29]
-2. [ ]  **Milestone 2:** Conducting tests in production [Insert Date]
+2. [ ]  **Milestone 2:** Conducting tests in production [2024-05-29]
-3. [ ]  **Milestone 3:** Evaluation and reporting [Insert Date]
+3. [ ]  **Milestone 3:** Evaluation and reporting [2024-07-29]

 ## Dependencies